renepacchaux/gudeeds-responsive-mobile-app/README.md

 ![img](https://paper-attachments.dropbox.com/s_939A39C54BE532AA128503EB46A60918FB25F0AE543B578BF78BB58E8F771B97_1626047441287_2021-07-11+18.47.58.gif)

-<a id="org0eb62da"></a>
+<a id="orge4a94bd"></a>

 ### Looking at the Task Business

 Simply learning to use the app largely guides our priorities.

 The cross-functional team went to build all the parts that make up a virtual person within an app.
-They are a person has age and location, as task giver or receiver.
+This person they are modeling has age and location and a role as task giver or receiver.

-In the inner workings of Gudeeds, the design contributed to what is seen by the user, qualifies as the first action item for a person who needs a thing.
 I am concerned about efficiency and time spent.

+Parallel to the inner workings of Gudeeds, the design contributed to what is seen by the user, qualifies as the first action item for a person who needs a thing.

-Ultimately, I am building context to hand off and accurately express the blueprints to the team that will build it. #my-approach
+Ultimately, I am building context to hand off and accurately express the blueprints to the team that will build it.

 **Business Analysis**